Schools & Districts

 There are three legal alternatives available to parents who wish to place their school-age children in a setting other than a public school classroom: independent or home study, private school, and private tutoring.
-Legal Alternatives to the Comprehensive Public School Classroom (pdf) explains those options and provides a list of home study programs offered by Sonoma County public schools.
+SCOE's Legal Alternatives to the Comprehensive Public School Classroom webpage explains those options and provides a list of home study programs offered by Sonoma County public schools.

 Are there alternatives to receiving a high school diploma?

 There are two alternatives for students who want to demonstrate high school proficiency without completing the requirements of high school graduation.
 Students who are at least 16 years old may earn the legal equivalent of a high school diploma by passing the California High School Proficiency Examination or CHSPE.
 This site explains how to register and provides the dates and locations for testing in Sonoma County.

 General Educational Development (GED) tests are the second alternative to high school graduation.
 GED tests are designed to measure the skills and knowledge equivalent to a high school course of study for students who are 18 years old and older.
 Santa Rosa Junior College regularly administers GED tests to the general public.
 Duplicate GED records are available by calling the ETS-GED Records Center toll-free at (866) 370-4740 and following the prompts.

 What school district is my home located in?

 The County of Sonoma’s District Lookup By Address website is an online service that allows you to look up your school district by street address, along with your congressional, supervisorial, and other districts.
 You may also contact the main receptionist at the Sonoma County Office of Education, (707) 524-2600, to obtain the name of the school district corresponding to a particular street address.

 Where can I find the address and phone number of a school?